 “normal“ people. - “ I want they to change the anti-discrimination

 laws from “ You can’t discriminate on the basis of race , creed , color

 , or sex “ to “ You can’t discriminate on the basis of race , creed , color

 , sex , or weight “- says Marinelli

 , she claims that she is forced to work as a cook at her brother’s fast

 food restaurant because her weight discourages employers from hiring her.

-Social discrimination against the
+Social discrimination against the obese is very

-end with her youth.
+with her youth.
 She recalls being out on a date with a young man and

 overhearing a woman say to a friend: